patternfly/patternfly-react/packages/react-core/src/next/components/Wizard/examples/Wizard.md

 ### Kitchen sink

-Includes a header, custom footer, sub-steps, step content with a drawer, custom nav item, and nav prevention until step visitation.
+Includes the following:

+- Header
+- Custom footer
+- Sub-steps
+- Step content with a drawer
+- Custom navigation item
+- Disabled navigation items until visited
+- Action to toggle visibility of a step
+- Action to toggle navigation item error status

-Custom operations when navigating between steps can be achieved by utilizing `onNext`, `onBack` or `onNavByIndex` properties whose callback functions return the 'id' and 'name' of the currently focused step (currentStep), and the previously focused step (previousStep).
+Custom operations when navigating between steps can be achieved by utilizing `onNext`, `onBack`, or `onNavByIndex` properties whose callback functions return the 'id' and 'name' of the currently focused step (currentStep), and the previously focused step (previousStep).

 ```noLive
 /** Callback for the Wizard's 'onNext', 'onBack', and 'onNavByIndex' properties */